 When choosing one of the options below to receive credit for your military training, keep in mind that there are no standard requirements for what a college has to accept in terms of untraditional college credits.
 While many schools are willing to work with students in this regard, their individual policies are ultimately the deciding factor on how your military experience can play into placement within your degree program.

 Joint Services Transcript

 The most popular way of requesting college credit for military experience is through the submission of a Joint Services Transcript (JST).
-This academic document is accepted at over 2,000 institutions across the country and is used to validate a service member’s military occupations experience in accordance with the American Council on Education (ACE) recommendations.
+This academic document is accepted at over 2,000 institutions across the country and is used to validate a service member’s military occupation experience in accordance with the American Council on Education (ACE) recommendations.

 When it comes to earning credits for life experience, the ACE is the standard that most accredited universities use to determine what can be applied to the degree program.
-The ACE has collaborated with the Department of Defense since the 1950’s to review JST submissions of service members and help ensure that military personnel receive credit for their training.
+The ACE has collaborated with the Department of Defense since the 1950s to review JST submissions of service members and help ensure that military personnel receives credit for their training.
 However, it is still up to the individual school to make the final decision on which credit recommendations will be accepted.